OffchainLabs/nitro/docs/arbos/Geth.md

 <p align=center>0xA4B05FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF<br>
 <span style="font-size:smaller;">The fictional account representing ArbOS</span></p>

 ## Hooks<a name=Hooks></a>

+Arbitrum uses various hooks to modify Geth behaviour when processing transactions.
+Each provides an opportunity for ArbOS to update its state and make decisions about the tx during its lifetime.
+Transactions are applied using geth's ApplyTransaction function.
+The below list details part of this function's callgraph, along with the Arbitrum-specific Hooks.
+All hooks have a default mode that leaves normal-geth operation unmodified.

+* core.ApplyTransaction -> core.applyTransaction -> core.ApplyMessage
+    * core.NewStateTransition
+        * ReadyEVMForL2
+    * core.TransitionDb
+        * StartTxHook
+        * core.transitionDbImpl
+            * if IsArbitrum() remove tip
+            * GasChargingHook
+            * evm.Call
+                * core.vm.EVMInterpreter.Run
+                    * PushCaller
+                    * PopCaller
+            * core.StateTransition.refundGas()
+                * NonrefundableGas
+        * EndTxHook
+    * added return parameter: transactionResult

+What follows is an overview of each hook, in chronological order.

+### [`ReadyEVMForL2`][ReadyEVMForL2_link]
 A call to [`ReadyEVMForL2`][ReadyEVMForL2_link] installs the following transaction-specific hooks into each geth [`EVM`][EVM_link] right before it performs a state transition.
-Each provides an opportunity for ArbOS to update its state and make decisions about the tx during its lifetime.
 Without this call, the state transition will instead use the default [`DefaultTxProcessor`][DefaultTxProcessor_link] and get exactly the same results as vanilla geth.
 A [`TxProcessor`][TxProcessor_link] object is what carries these hooks and the associated arbitrum-specific state during the transaction's lifetime.
-What follows is an overview of each hook, in chronological order.

 ### [`StartTxHook`][StartTxHook_link]
 The [`StartTxHook`][StartTxHook_link] is called by geth before a transaction starts executing.
 This allows ArbOS to handle two arbitrum-specific transaction types.